biji/simplenetspeed/README.md

 ***Tip : You can also change font size in vertical alignment to your liking by middle mouse click on the speed***
 - [x] Easy Switch to Old Icons from simplenetspeed extension, to enable this Left Click continuosly for six or seven times to enable/disable old icons, to make old icons default  then type
 `sed -i 's useOldIcon=false useOldIcon=true ' ~/.local/share/gnome-shell/extensions/netspeedsimplified@prateekmedia.extension/extension.js`
 *(If you have old icons enabled then in mode 5 you will see " -o" written after total net speed)*

+**To Revert Back any changes made using sed -i command then replace false with true and true with false in orignal command, like the above command will become** `sed -i 's useOldIcon=true useOldIcon=false ...` , if this doesn't work then reinstall the extension.

 #### Todo :
 ***Nothing TODO***